calvertgames/100DaysOfCode/r1-log.md

 to GitHub main ... so there is some hope.
 I know the original intent of the challenge is to code for 1 hr a day ... while I have sepent several hrs the last couple of days getting my local setup, re-learning the basics of eclipse and making sure I can connect with https://github.com/calvertgames/100DaysOfCode - it's a start!

+5) Invite a contributor - cloned, created new branch, made a commit and put in a PR.
+Approved the PR and merge